aws-amplify/amplify-flutter/README.md

  - Hub Events (Listening to the Amplify events)
  - [**LET US KNOW YOUR FEEDBACK**](https://github.com/aws-amplify/amplify-flutter/issues/5)

+> Amplify for Flutter is in preview, which should be considered an alpha version and not recommended for production deployments.
+We are iterating and looking for feedback and collaboration, so please [**LET US KNOW YOUR FEEDBACK**](https://github.com/aws-amplify/amplify-flutter/issues/5) on our direction and roadmap.

 Amplify for Flutter currently supports **iOS** and **Android** platforms.

 ## Documentation